Department of the Air Force Police: Training

 Cadets of the Department of the Air Force Police attend a 10-week POST (Peace Officer Standards and Training) accredited training academy (formerly 6 weeks) at the Department of Veterans Affairs Law Enforcement Training Center (LETC) in Little Rock, Arkansas.
 This is a Department of the Air Force-specific course that does not certify officers to work on Veteran's Administration properties, only Air Force and Space Force installations.

 They train to proficiency with 9mm semi-automatic pistol (M18 Sig Sauer), and other firearms such as the M-4/M-16, shotgun, and other special weapons or ordnance, as well as become experienced in computerized investigations systems.

 DAF Police officers are held to the same standards as their active duty USAF SF counterparts, with regards to dress, appearance and training.

 Uniform and Equipment

 Uniform

 DAF Police wear a dark blue style uniform, similar to DLA Police, Department of the Army Civilian Police, etc., in both BDU & Class A formats.
 Some officers, on certain duties, may wear an overt equipment vest with "POLICE" markings and DAF Police badge.

 There is a specific DAF Police shoulder patch, badge and rank insignia is aligned (as close as possible) to USAF ranks, at least at the officer level (e.g. DAF Police Lieutenant wears one silver bar, similar to USAF Lieutenant).

 Firearms

-DAF Police Officers are armed with a Sig P320, designated as M18 service pistol, as well as a Taser, Baton, handcuffs, radio, torch and notebook & pen.
+DAF Police Officers are armed with a Sig P320, designated as M18 service pistol, as well as a Taser, Baton, handcuffs, radio, flashlight and notebook & pen.

-These firearms are loaded and stun guns are checked and tested, under supervision, before each shift.
+These firearms are loaded, and stun guns (X26P) are checked and tested, under supervision, before each shift.